How we use Personal Capital to track our money

 Personal Capital has changed the way that we track our financial lives.
 Using colorful charts and linked accounts, everything's in one place.

 This post may contain affiliate links and/or paid placement.
 Click here to read our full disclosure.

-I don’t say this about many financial companies out there, but Personal Capital‘s online money management system has seriously improved the way that my wife and I track our money (Vanguard has a similar system that I love to death, but of course, they only track Vanguard assets!).
+I don't say this about many financial companies out there, but Personal Capital and their online money management system has seriously improved the way that my wife and I track our money (Vanguard has a similar system that I love to death, but of course, they only track Vanguard assets!).

 In the beginning, we used Mint, and while Mint did offer several features that we found helpful to our budgeting process, Personal Capital was designed for a different purpose, and we love what it does for us.
 Think easy visibility into your net worth and market diversification.
 Also think consolidation of every one of your investment and bank accounts into a single, colorful portal.

 It's all 100% free, too.

 Let's take a look at how the system works, complete with pretty screenshots.